What is your self-perception?

 More to think about:

 - No one has to be ‘good enough’ before he/she is loved.
-We are loved right where we are because we belong to each other all connected through our spirit.
-How would understanding and trusting that you are worthy of love, mercy, and grace affect your relationship with God, yourself, each other?
+We are loved right where we are because we belong to each other all connected through all that God is.
+How would understanding and trusting that you are worthy of love, mercy, and grace affect your relationship with Christ, yourself, each other?

 - What feelings of unworthiness keep you from listening to what God is asking you to do?